novix-sa/Pyplan/docs/User Guide/Model.md

 ## Model Creation
 ### Creating a new model
 ### Default imports
-In order to avoid declaring the 'Import' sentence en each node, there is a node, called Default imports that collects the Library that will not require to declare import all across the in every model.
+In order to avoid declaring the 'Import' sentence en each node, there is a node, called Default imports that collects the Library that will not require to declare import all across the model.

+`import numpy, pandas, cubepy, xarray
+#fill the following dict keys with the alias you need to import in each node
+result = {
+    "np":numpy,
+    "pd":pandas,
+    "cubepy":cubepy,
+    "xr":xarray
+}` in every model.

 ## Execution